riboviz/riboviz/docs/user/install.md

 Certain packages are only required if you plan to develop and extend RiboViz.
 These packages are (see [Install developer dependencies](../developer/install.md)):

 * Python pycodestyle, pylint, pytest-cov, sphinx
-* R: lintr, styler, roxygen2
+* R: lintr, styler, roxygen2, devtools

 Constraints: